LIVING UNITED Advancing the Common Good: Creating Opportunities for a Better Life for All

 How Romeatrius Lives United!
 Romeatrius is a pediatric nurse in the United States Air Force.
 When she sets a goal she reaches it, but it wasn’t always that way.
 She had behavior problems in middle school.
 Her mom worked two jobs to support her and her little sister, so she wanted Romeatrius to be in a nurturing environment.
 Mom made her go to Girls Inc., where they opened her eyes to all she could be.
 This United Way-supported program taught her to say no to bad influences, to handle roadblocks, and to solve problems through teamwork.
 She even went on college visits.
 Her mind was broadened.
 Thanks to this youth mentoring program, she became focused, graduated with honors and earned a full college scholarship.
 She then became a registered nurse and joined the Air Force.
 She wants to give back to her community and help others the way she has been helped.
 So she volunteers by teaching new parent classes, mentoring local youth, and she also visits Chattanooga and talks to the girls at Girls Inc. She tells them if they make good choices, there’s no limit to what they can do.
 Giving back - that’s how Romeatrius Lives United.
 When we reach a hand out to one, we influence the condition of all.
 That’s how you Live United.

-How James Lives United High school senior James Kwee is only 18, but he is committed to giving back to the community.
-He volunteers at a United Way partner agency that helps homeless children – it is one of just four organizations he volunteers with.
-He also started and runs the philanthropy club at his school, as well as his his own fledgling nonprofit organization, “Cheerful Givers.”
+How James Lives United When James Kwee was in high school, he was committed to giving back to the community.
+He volunteered at a United Way partner agency that helps homeless children – it is one of just four organizations he volunteered with.
+He also started and ran the philanthropy club at his school, as well as his his own fledgling nonprofit organization, “Cheerful Givers.”
 This program provides gift bags full of toys to low income families so parents can still give their children a birthday gift.
-Even though he’s the one who is giving, he feels he gets more out of it than they do.
+Even though he was the one who was giving, he felt he got more out of it than they did.
 According to James, he’ll give to United Way when he’s older, but as a student he feels that since he has the time and energy, volunteering works for him and it’s a great way to get involved in the community.
+Even as a college student in New York, he still volunteers with early childhood education.
 “If you see a problem or a condition you don’t like, you should take action and do something about it,” says James.
 “Volunteering helps advance the common good in our communities to make them stronger and healthier – and it’ll make you feel good too.”
 James doesn't just wear the shirt, He Lives It!

 How David Lives United David started giving to United Way early in his professional career, because he was raised in a family that valued charity and stewardship.
 He believed it was just, “the right thing to do.”
 However, little did he know that one day he would need the services of a United Way supported program.
 David went through a divorce and found that the YMCA became his moral support system.
 It provided him with great alternatives to less healthy pastimes.
 The Y’s Indian Princess program also helped him stay connected to his two young daughters during a difficult time.
 We all benefit when we give to advance the common good – sometimes in unexpected ways.
 David doesn't just wear the shirt, He Lives It!